leouchoa/leouchoa/README.md

 ### Hi there, I'm Leonardo 👋

-Here are some ideas to get you started:

 - ⚡ Currently working on mlops strategies
-- 🔭 My next project will probably be about: nlp/cv/drl
-- 🥅 Short term learning goals: mlops frameworks
+- 🔭 that's a telescope
+- 🥅 what is this symbol wth
-- 🌱 Long term learning goals: web development
+- 🌱 cool plant yo
-- 💬 Ask me about: Data Analytics
+- 💬 Ask me if a I like using vim

 ##